The law on dismissal (for public-sector employees under a letter of appointment)

 Dismissal (for public-sector employees employed under a letter of appointment)

 All sorts of questions are bound to arise if you hear that your employer is planning to terminate your employment.
-These include:
+These and other questions are answered below.

 - Can I be dismissed just like that?